microsoft/pai/contrib/submit-simple-job/README.md

 - **Job Name**: the name of the job, similar to PAI
 - **Job Type**: WIP, now regular job only.
 - **Number of GPUs**: setting how many GPUs used in *each* task.
-- **Docker Image**: the base docker image of the job, private docker registry is supported only if system administrator is configured the authentication file.
+- **Docker Image**: the base Docker image of the job, private docker registry is supported only if the system administrator is configured the authentication file.
-- **Command**: the command to run the job, will running in root if the followed "Launch container as root user" is checked.
+- **Command**: the command to run the job, will be running in root if the followed "Launch container as root user" is checked.
 - **Virtual Cluster**: which virtual cluster the job will running on.
 - **Interactive Job**: checked if the job could publish network interfaces, and then the specific ports could be customized.
   ![Interactive Job](docs/interactive-job.png)
-- **Enable Tensorboard**: checked if a tensorboard task will be runned.
+- **Enable Tensorboard**: checked if a tensorboard task will be run.
 A model path could be customized.
   ![Tensorboard](docs/tensorboard.png)
 - **Launch container as root user**: if checked, the *Command* will be run in root user, otherwise it will be run in the current user.

 #### Advanced Section ####

 - **Mount Directories**: Mount NFS directories to the job container.
-This option could be appeared only if the NFS option of the plugin is fully configured.
+This option could be displayed only if the NFS option of the plugin is fully configured.
   ![Mount Directories](docs/mount-directories.png)
 - **HyperParameter Training**: Enable hyper parameter training.
   ![Hyper Parameter](docs/hyper-parameter.png)